 • Encourage healthy, creative activities to reduce boredom and excess free time.
 For instance, encourage hobbies, crafting, team sports, community events, or volunteer work.

-• In addition, look for ways to spend quality one-on-one time with children, such as taking a walk, having a tea party, or read together.
+• And, look for ways to spend quality one-on-one time with children, such as taking a walk, having a tea party, or read together.
 This will provide more opportunities for parents to establish a strong relationship with each child and encourage communication.

-Additionally, parents can use books to start a conversation with kids about substance abuse.
+Additionally, parents can use books to start a conversation with kids about substance abuse including an ACoA perspective.
 However, if you are struggling to find a way to bring up the topic or expand on it, here are some suggestions that are highly rated by parents.

 Books That Talk About Addiction for Preschoolers